tigreped/wp-assessment-test/Instructions.md

 Create a new WordPress custom fiel (post meta) for the post and display it along with the other metadata under the "Extra metadata" section.

 The field can have any name and its value is a simple string.

-You have to add a graphical interface in the Edit post screen in the dashboard, so user can assign a value when creating or editing a post.

-Google is your friend.